JosephJvB/spotty-likes-sorter/README.md

 cant remember where raw feel should go. maybe before or after rollup?
 Im gonna say before.
 Ie between rollup and people

+got issue about ordering

+"ids": [
+    "1pBYkrJ4xK7v5nQNdZsd28", this one ends up first
+    "66lUo475j3vdRMbaiEauZj" this one ends up second
+]

+consistently

+and yet trying to save x20 at once was still causing issues

+tell you what I should do is save my top 20 like ids

+make a postman request to reset them

+and then do lots more testing

+maybe put a bigger delay between remove + add?